 When you look like you have it all together, when you explicitly or implicity state that you are “fine” when really you’re not, you deprive yourself of the opportunity to receive and ask for help, to be supported in the ways you may truly need and want to be.

-You consciously or unconsciously signal to others that they don’t need to worry about you, that their focus can go to someone else – the challenged younger sibling, the low-performer at work, your squeaky wheel colleague, the struggling neighbor, etc.
+You consciously or unconsciously signal to others that they don’t need to worry about you.
+That their focus can go to someone else – the challenged younger sibling, the low-performer at work, your squeaky wheel colleague, the struggling neighbor, etc.

 You appear to be okay, but inwardly you’re not.

-And you may not even know this yourself.
+START THE QUIZAnd you may not even know this yourself.

 Look, the reality is that the person who sometimes needs help the most, is the person who least looks like she needs help.